meutley/go-rest-starter/README.md

 ## Things I Am Unsure Of

-* The error handler / wrapper I implemented (`src/router/error_wrapper.go`) is the best I could do, without knowing more about Go and Mux.
+* The error handler / wrapper I implemented (`src/middleware/errorwrapper.go`) is the best I could do, without knowing more about Go and Mux.
 If you know a better way to do it, feel free to create a Pull Request!

+* If anything else stands out as inefficient / incorrect, feel free to let me know, or create a Pull Request.

 ## Future Goals